 The world is going crazy.
 Incidences of hacking and identity theft have increased in recent years.
 Everyone now seems to worry about someone from somewhere stealing important data, files and even impersonating them.

 As good as the Internet is, it’s also a dangerous world full of heinous activities.
 People can steal your credit card and debit card details without you knowing.
 They can hack into your emails, social media accounts and profiles.

 They can hack your computer and smartphone to steal important data and files.
 They can commit a crime in your name without you knowing about it.
 Tell me what more they can’t do… it’s a crazy world, isn’t it?

 As a regular user of the Internet, it’s important to improve the security of our data and files as part of the new year resolutions.
 Don’t you think so too?
 You can start by using different passwords for your accounts.
 From online banking to your email account, make it a priority to ensure that your files and data are safe.

 The habit of using the same or similar passwords for your accounts is risky.
 It makes your account vulnerable to hacking and malware.
-Although, it is easier to remember, it is not advisable as you can lose essential files, data and even money.
-You can simply write your passwords in a note pad, can’t you?
+Although it is easier to remember, it is not advisable as you can lose essential files, data and even money.
+You can simply write your passwords on a notepad, can’t you?